Zuehlke/zuehlke.github.io/README.md

 1. Become a Member of the Zühlke Open Source Community (if not yet):
   * Check it: Zühlke badge is publicly visible on your github profile (also when you sign out!)
-  * If not yet: please follow instructuons under https://github.com/Zuehlke/core/issues/6
+  * If not yet: please follow instructions under https://github.com/Zuehlke/core/issues/6

 2. Add yourself to `people` as follows (can be done in github web frontend easily):
     * Choose branch `develop`